 Our classes use a wide range of reading scheme and non-scheme books, colour coded into ability bands using the Book Band system, to teach and support reading.

-Parents and significant grown-ups are invited into classrooms every Friday morning to take part in Reading Morning with their children from Nursery to Year 4.
+Parents and significant grown-ups are invited into classrooms every Friday morning to take part in Reading Morning with their children from Reception to Year 4.

 We hold Reading workshops for parents in the Autumn term to support reading at home.